Watch Video – How to Merge Cells In Google Sheets (How to Combine Columns in Google Sheets)

 - Go to the Format tab and within the Merge cells options select Unmerge.

-All you have to do to combine 2 columns into 1 in Google Sheets is use the merge vertically option from the merge menu.
+All you have to do to combine 2 columns into 1 in is use the merge vertically option from the merge menu.
 To merge rows you just have to use the merge horizontally option.

 Is There a Shortcut to Merge Cells in Google Sheets?